Corvusoft/restq/documentation/API.md

 ##### Return Value

-true if the query has failed, false otherwise.
+True if the query has failed, otherwise false.

 ##### Exceptions